* This is the Consumer Version. *

 For adults who have bacterial osteomyelitis of the vertebrae, the usual treatment is antibiotics for 4 to 8 weeks.
 Sometimes bed rest is needed, and the person may need to wear a brace.
 Surgery may be needed to drain abscesses or to stabilize affected vertebrae (to prevent the vertebrae from collapsing and thereby damaging nearby nerves, the spinal cord, or blood vessels).

-When osteomyelitis results from a nearby soft-tissue infection (such as a foot ulcer caused by poor circulation or diabetes), treatment is more complex.
+When osteomyelitis results from a nearby soft-tissue infection, treatment is more complex.
 Usually, all the dead tissue and bone are removed surgically, and the resulting empty space is packed with healthy skin or other tissue.
 Then the infection is treated with antibiotics.
-Broad-spectrum antibiotics are taken for more than 3 weeks after surgery.
+Broad-spectrum antibiotics may be required for more than 3 weeks after surgery.

 When an abscess is present, it usually needs to be drained surgically.
 Surgery may also be needed for people with persistent fever and weight loss.